Work with Us

 -

-Mind in Brighton and Hove empowers and supports people who have lived experience of mental health issues in Brighton & Hove, East and West Sussex.
+Mind in Brighton and Hove empowers and supports people who have experience of mental health issues in Brighton and Hove and West Sussex.
+Our Advocacy Services take action to help people say what they want, secure their rights, represent their interests, and obtain services they need.

-The post is subject to a Disclosure and Barring Service (DBS) check.
+All successful applicants are subject to Disclosure and Barring Service (DBS) clearance

 Click here to download an application pack, which contains: